MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/channel-integration-framework/configure-channel-provider-channel-integration-framework.md

 # How to configure a channel provider for your Dynamics 365 organization

-Using the Channel Integration Framework solution, you can configure channel providers.
+Using the Dynamics 365 Channel Integration Framework solution, you can configure channel providers.
 To configure channel providers:

 1. Sign-in to Dynamics 365.